Sebastian Janikowski: 2007 season

-On November 4, 2007, he attempted to kick a 64-yard record field goal before halftime against the Houston Texans on a windless Oakland afternoon in McAfee Coliseum.
+On November 4, 2007, Janikowski attempted to kick a 64-yard record field goal before halftime against the Houston Texans on a windless Oakland afternoon in McAfee Coliseum.
 If successful, the kick would have broken the all-time NFL field goal record of 63 yards.
 However, it bounced off the right upright and came back out.
+In the 2007 season, he converted all 28 extra point attempts and 23 of 32 field goal attempts.